Intended Parents

 “Intended Parents” is a term used in the context of Surrogacy and Assisted Reproductive Technology (ART).
-It refers to individuals or couples who seek to have a child through Surrogacy, meaning they intend to become the legal parents of the child.
-There are several scenarios in which intended parents might pursue Surrogacy:
+It refers to individuals or couples who seek to have a child through Surrogacy and egg donation, meaning they intend to become the legal parents of the child.
+There are several scenarios in which intended parents might pursue Surrogacy.
+As such, we have listed the different types of intended parents.

 In Gestational Surrogacy arrangements, the intended parents typically provide the genetic material (sperm and/or egg), and the surrogate carries the pregnancy to term.
 After the child is born, the intended parents become the legal parents, either through pre-birth orders, adoption, or other legal processes, depending on the jurisdiction.